-The synchronisation between an action and its co-action generates a silent $\tau$-action of the concurrent composition $P \cpar Q \cpar R$ of the three processes leading to the following reductions: \longshort{\version} {$P \cpar Q_2 \cpar R_2\sRDerives{\tau}{} P \cpar Q \cpar R \Derives{\tau}{}{} P_1 \cpar Q_1 \cpar R$.} { } The issue for nondeterminism here is that the two silent $\tau$ transitions (modelling an internal and unobservable computation step) make the concurrent system $P \cpar Q \cpar R$ end up in two configurations $P_1 \cpar Q_1 \cpar R$ and $P \cpar Q_2 \cpar R_2$ in which a \textit{single} component $Q$ has changed into two \textit{distinct} states $Q_1$ and $Q_2$.
+The synchronisation between the actions $r$, $w$ and co-actions $\ol{r}$, $\ol{w}$ generates two sequences of reductions from $R \cpar S \cpar W$:\ } The issue for nondeterminism here is that the two silent $\tau$ transitions (modelling an internal and unobservable computation step) make the concurrent system $P \cpar Q \cpar R$ end up in two configurations $P_1 \cpar Q_1 \cpar R$ and $P \cpar Q_2 \cpar R_2$ in which a \textit{single} component $Q$ has changed into two \textit{distinct} states $Q_1$ and $Q_2$.
 The problem for confluence may now arise in two ways:

 \begin{itemize}

 \item $Q_1$ does not offer the action $\alpha_2$ to $R$, or $Q_2$ does not offer $\alpha_1$ to $P$, anymore; for instance, say $Q$ is a shared data queue and $\alpha_i$ competing dequeue actions performed by $P$ and $R$. \longshort{\version} {} {Suppose the dequeue action $\alpha_i$ removes the last element in $Q$.
 Then $Q_i$ is empty and the dequeue action $\alpha_{3-i}$ is no longer admissible in $Q_i$.
 Or, $Q$ is a shared memory cell, $\alpha_1$ is a read and $\alpha_2$ a write action.
 Obviously, if $P$ executes a read $\alpha_1$ first on $Q$ with a specific value $v$ transmitted, then $\alpha_1$ will not be admissible anymore in $Q_2$ if the write action $\alpha_2$ by $R$ has updated the memory.
 Formally, we have